uclibs/digitization-workflow/digitization-selection-guidlines.md

 -   If a copyright holder is possibly known, but not fully determined, then the item *must* be evaluated to be low-risk

-Content Restrictions
+#### Content Restrictions

-The collection should [fulfil one of these two criteria]{.underline}:
+The collection should fulfill one of these two criteria:

 -   The collection does not include any Personal Identifying Information (PII), such as SSNs, birthdays, or medical information